 Williamsburg Area Arts Commission

-The WAAC invites you to attend its 2021 Spring Forum: "Survive, Revive & Thrive: How We Emerge from the Recent Virtual Past" on Wednesday, April 14, 9:30 - 11:30 AM.
-The event will be virtual.
-Register online
+The WAAC presented its Spring Forum: "Survive, Revive & Thrive: How We Emerge from the Recent Virtual Past" on Wednesday, April 14, 2021.
+The keynote speaker was Ruby Lopez Harper of the Americans for the Arts.
+Click here to view a video of the presentation.

 - Patricia Rublein, Chair (City of Williamsburg